henryhale/pixsim/docs/display-unit.md

 Other features included for personalization:
 - `size`: the dimensions of the square-shaped pixel
-- `lines`: whether or not to show gaps between each pixel
+- `show grid`: whether or not to show gaps between each pixel
 - `theme`: specifies the color scheme of the pixels, default is black(off) and white(on)

 ### Actions